plasoc/axiplasma/README.md

 #### Software

-The applications located in the "mips/apps" and "hdl/projects/Nexys4" directories all depend on Makefiles in order to perform certain operations.
+The applications located in the "mips/apps" directory all depend on Makefiles in order to perform operations, such as building a binary or loading the binary on to the hardware.

+There's also a Makefile located in "hdl/projects/Nexys4" that contains the command that generates the crossbar wrapper.

 ## License